 1. Complete a Massage Therapy Program

-No state has a college degree requirement for massage therapists, which is one of the reasons why massage therapy is gaining ground as a popular career choice.
+No state has a college degree requirement for massage therapists, which is one of the reasons massage therapy is gaining ground as a popular career choice.
 Instead, most states require massage therapists to complete a postsecondary nondegree massage therapy program before seeking employment in the field.

 2. Develop Key Skills